seinp90/javascript_rookie/README.md

-# javascript_rookie
+#Name
+ Sein P---
+ Javascript,Angular Module.
+ Used javascript for AI.

+#Description
-# This is used javascript for AI.
+ Used javascript for AI.
-# This is used angular .
-# Can you give me comments,thank you.
+ And,production of angular module.